16 May Profile in Courage | May 2017

 Attend a bird walk conducted by your local Audubon chapter.

-And here’s a bonus idea: Share what you learned on your Facebook page.
+And here’s a bonus idea: After you go on the walk, please share what you learned on your Facebook page.
 Then others can benefit from your experience.

 The most effective way to help birds is to buy land.